Alejogb1/job-board/blog-data/videorate-ffmpeg-command-usage.md

 Here I am using a mov file I am just changing the input file type to show its use cases this command changes the framerate of your input video `input.mov` to 30 frames per second and saves as `output_30fps.mp4` you’ll notice the file extension change too that's not part of the frame rate its just good practice to use the right file extension with ffmpeg

-Okay lets go one further say you have some slow motion footage but want to make it regular speed for example you have 30fps footage that you want to make it 60 fps
+ lets go one further say you have some slow motion footage but want to make it regular speed for example you have 30fps footage that you want to make it 60 fps

 ```bash
 ffmpeg -i input.mov -vf "fps=60" output_60fps.mp4